 - French provides a solid foundation for learning other languages, especially Romance languages and even English, since much of modern English vocabulary is derived from French.

-What about Spanish?
-St. Peter’s School plans to introduce Spanish as a second world language option in the near future.
+World Languages Update: St. Peter’s School plans to introduce Spanish as a second world language option in the near future.